Simple preschool learning activities can help lay strong foundations for reading, writing and arithmetic.

 Doing some of these fun preschool learning activities will help to develop many of your child's visual perceptual skills.

-Preparing for handwriting does NOT mean plonking your preschool child down with a pencil and paper and showing how to write his/her name!
+Preparing for handwriting does NOT mean plonking your preschool child down with a pencil and paper and showing your child how to write his/her name!

-Preschool learning activities should always include lots of movement, floor work and "big" work - working on boards instead of on paper at a desk.
+Preschool learning activities should always include lots of movement, floor work and "big" work - working on floors, walls and vertical boards instead of on paper at a desk.

-Preparation for handwriting is no different, and I have put together an in-depth page full of activities and suggestions that will help your preschool child to work on the foundation skills needed specifically for handwriting.
+Preparation for handwriting is no different, and the activities on this page, particularly the fine motor activities and visual motor activities, will help your preschool child to work on the foundation skills needed specifically for handwriting.